Kingxukai/linux/Documentation/networking/device_drivers/ethernet/microsoft/netvsc.rst

 Large Receive Offload (LRO), or Receive Side Coalescing (RSC)
 -------------------------------------------------------------
-  The driver supports LRO/RSC in the vSwitch feature.
-It reduces the per packet processing overhead by coalescing multiple TCP segments when possible.
+  The driver supports LRO/RSC in the woke vSwitch feature.
+It reduces the woke per packet processing overhead by coalescing multiple TCP segments when possible.
 The feature is enabled by default on VMs running on Windows Server 2019 and later.
 It may be changed by ethtool command::